 On February 10th, the Beta Delta chapter of Rho Chi Society granted membership to a new class of students; 52 fourth year pharmacy, fifth year pharmacy, and Ph.D. students from the College of Pharmacy and Health Sciences were inducted in a simple and elegant ceremony at Verdi’s in Whitestone, Queens.

-Despite the beautiful formality of the venue, the atmosphere of the night was relaxed – one of spending time in the company of family and friends.
-Inductees and guests wandered into the restaurant’s ballroom, where they were able to mingle with peers and congratulate one another.
 After all the inductees and their guests arrived and had been seated, the President of the 2014 Beta Delta chapter, Tyler Valente, encouraged the new inductees to see the pins that they would receive as symbols of a renewed commitment to the value of academic excellence celebrated by Rho Chi.
-He encouraged inductees to strive to be even better, to do even more than they had done before induction, and in so doing, they would continually prove themselves worthy of their membership.
+He encouraged inductees to strive to be even better, to do even more than they had done before induction.

 Dean DiGate spoke to the inductees and guests next, welcoming them to the evening and reflecting on the importance of recognizing students for their admirable achievements.
 Current Provost of St. John’s, and former Dean of the College of Pharmacy, Dr. Mangione, provided the Keynote Address.
 Provost Mangione offered words of wisdom to the inductees, encouraging them to remain steadfast and true to the core values and principles that had brought them success thus far.

-The induction ceremony concluded with each inductee being called individually to receive their Rho Chi pin and Certificate of Membership.
-After everyone had gathered in the center of the large room, the crowd of inductees took the pledge to live up to the principles and values of Rho Chi.
+The new inductees then gathered in the center of the large room and took the pledge to live up to the principles and values of Rho Chi.
 The 2015-2016 Executive Board of the Beta Delta chapter was then introduced, and they took their own pledge of commitment to their positions.

-In all, it was an evening of old and new, of tradition and change.
-Dedication to the timed-tested principle of academic excellence was celebrated in yet another annual ceremony, and a brand new group of individuals was honored for their commitment.

 Evaluation/Reflection: